Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Auto analyze new inventory

-It is possible to create a subscription to watch for new Amazon ECS inventory that is reported to Anchore and automatically schedule those images for
+It is possible to create a subscription to watch for new Amazon ECS inventory that is reported to Anchore Enterprise and automatically schedule those images for

 analysis.
 The subscription_key can be set to any part of an Amazon ECS ClusterARN.
 For example setting the subscription_key to the: